m-braaksma/seals_dev/seals/seals_api_input.md

 ## years

 - Description: If is not a baseline scenario, these are years into the future.
 Duplicate the base_year variable below if it is a base year
-- Type: integer, space delimited list of integers
+- Type: space delimited list of integers
-- Default: None
+- Default: 2030 2050
 - Required: True
 - Examples: 2030 2050, 2025 2030 2035 2040 2045 2050